tarwn/lessthandot-hugo/blogs/content/posts/2011-08-07-review-of-zero-day-by.md

 [video:youtube:ucyMBYg9RWU]

-[Mark Russinovich&#8217;s interview for The Big Thrill][4]
+[Mark Russinovich's interview for The Big Thrill][4]

-Read Mark&#8217;s interview on Zero Day in the latest issue of The Big Thrill
+Read Mark's interview on Zero Day in the latest issue of The Big Thrill

 Podcast with Herding Code: http://herdingcode.com/?p=320